Mukesh39/moviesapp/README.md

 # moviesapp

-# moviesapp
-moviesapp is a web based responsive apllication on react  , Description : Aims to fetch trending Movies from Api TMDB , Resulting in Showing Best Movie to watch as per ratings and Popularities , use of TMDB Based Api which gives data for web application  , use of HTML,CSS,JavaScript, ES6 , React,Bootstrap  etc ,
+moviesapp is a web based responsive apllication on react , Description : Aims to fetch trending Movies from Api TMDB, Resulting in Showing Best Movie to watch as per ratings and Popularities , use of TMDB Based Api which gives data for web application , use of HTML,CSS,JavaScript, ES6 , React,Bootstrap  etc ,